skip to Main Content

 Could my bankruptcy trigger a tax audit?

 Few things in life cause as much anxiety as notification that you are being audited by the Internal Revenue Service (IRS).
-There are certainly red flags that can trigger an audit, however, and some of those include:
+There are certainly red flags that can trigger a tax audit, however, and some of those include:

 • Getting paid in cash